Tsourdox/useful-state-hooks/README.md

 # Useful state hooks

 Useful React hooks written in Typescript.
 They handle the same type of states as the normal useState hook but with a few every day coding improvements.
+Each hooks is written to be as similar to the original useState hook as possible with the purpose of being ease to use.

 ## Installation